skipifzero/SkipIfZeroCommon/README.md

 `make help` Shows available options

-#### XCode
+#### Xcode
-On Mac OS X you might also want to generate an XCode project, you can do this using the following commands.
+On Mac OS X you might also want to generate an Xcode project, you can do this using the following commands.

 `mkdir build`